SELF GUIDED TOUR

 Walk Details: Distance: 17kms.
 Duration: 5.5hours.
 Max.
 Height: 350m.
 Rocky,muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential.

-Today’s walk takes you along the coastal road from Ballycastle to your evening stop-over at Ballintoy.
-It is a rolling road with ample vantage points to view the magnificence of the Antrim coastline.
-As you continue along the route you will come to Larrybane with its visitor centre and the world famous Carrick-a-Rede rope bridge.
-The bridge spans an 80 foot deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting dramatic climax to an exhilarating day’s walk.
+Beginning at Larrybane visitor centre and the world-famous Carrick-a-Rede rope bridge.
+The bridge spans an 80-foot-deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting beginning to an exhilarating day’s walk.
 From here it is only a short distance by the coastal path to the little village of Ballintoy.
 The little harbour at the foot of the cliffs is well worth a visit.
-Overnight at Ballintoy.

-Walk Details: Distance: 11 kms.
-Duration: 4 hours.
+Walk Details: Distance: 18 kms.
+Duration: 6 hours.
 Max.
 Height: 120m.
-Grass tracks and road walking.
-Boots optional
+Grass tracks, beaches and road walking.
+Boots recommended

 Your final day’s walk begins on the coastal road to Portrush passing Magheracross viewpoint and Dunluce Castle, perched precariously high on a promontory overlooking the sea.
 Shortly you come to Whiterocks beach and then a formal pathway at the far side of the beach leads you up around Ramore Head, until you reach Portrush harbour.
 Your walk continues along Mill Strand (beach) and then, following the Causeway markers, the route continues along the coastline, ending at the promenade in Portstewart.
 Overnight at Portstewart.